Valles Caldera National Preserve

 Valles Caldera National Preserve is a fee park; however, at this time the entrance fee is being waived.

 Los Amigos de Valles Caldera manages the Valle Grande Bookstore located within the entrance station.
-Visitors can find snacks, drinks, books, and souvenirs of their trip to the preserve.
+Visitors can find snacks, drinks, books, and souvenirs of their trip to the park.

 At this time Valles Caldera does not have any established campgrounds or backcountry camping permits available.
 Visitor services are limited.
 Please come prepared with food, water and other essentials.